How to Train a Basset Hound

 Socialization

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Basset Hounds have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to ear infections and obesity.
+Three variables drive daily care for Basset Hounds: their medium size, their moderate shedding level, and their breed-associated risk of ear infections and obesity.

 Obedience Commands